rmssoares/googly-eyes-filter/README.md

 ####Install the project requirements

- (Note: one of the libraries, dlib, needs cmake to be installed.
+ (Note: one of the libraries, dlib, depends on cmake.
   If your operative system is MacOS, you can install it with ```brew install cmake```)
 ```
 python -m pip install -r requirements.txt